PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 documented Windows APIs.
 Although it's possible to achieve this using 100% PowerShell, to improve simplicity we are going to use a bit of C# for the function signatures and value types, like structs.
-This post draws inspiration from a blog post by Pavel Yosifovich, that can me accessed [here][01].
+This post draws inspiration from the blog post [How can I close a handle in another process?][01] by Pavel Yosifovich.
 This is one of the posts I keep in my browser's bookmarks.

 ## Signatures